 Film and Television: Education as Cameraman in Vienna, Freelance Cameraman since 1968, since 1970 work for ORF (Austrian Television) as cameraman, writer, director, producer and host of scientific talk-shows.
 Writer, director and/or producer of more than 200 prime-time documentaries for ORF, ARD, ZDF, WDR, BR, ARTE, BBC, Discovery, Smithsonian, WNET, etc.

-Stephan Handschuh is a biologist with a technical focus on microscopic imaging and 3D visualization.
+Dr. Stephan Handschuh is a biologist with a technical focus on microscopic imaging and 3D visualization.
 He has a broad biological background in diverse fields such as evolutionary biology, comparative and functional morphology, microscopic anatomy, developmental biology, and theoretical biology.
-He obtained his Magister in biology at the University of Vienna in 2007.
-After a fellowship at the KLI Altenberg he became a staff scientist in the imaging facility at University of Veterinary medicine Vienna in 2012.
+He obtained his doctorate in biology at the University Vienna in 2017.
+After a fellowship at the KLI Altenberg he became a staff scientist in the imaging facility at University of Veterinary Medicine Vienna in 2012.
 There he has a strong technical focus on quantitative microscopic x-ray imaging and 3D data visualization and analysis.
 Since 2010 he is also a member of the Science Visualization group of the University of Applied Arts Vienna, where he works on creating scientifically meaningful 3D models of microscopic animal samples.

 Dr. Thomas Schwaha is a zoologist with particular focus on animal morphology and evolution as well as imaging techniques.
 He studied biology with a focus on zoology, particularly animal morphology, at the University of Vienna and completed his education with a doctoral degree on soft-body morphological aspects of bryozoans, a not-too-well-known of colonial invertebrates.
 Since 2011 he has a post-doc position at the Department of Integrative Zoology at the same university where he is responsible for all microscopes and imaging facilities of the department but also is active in teaching undergraduate and graduate students as well continue research on primarily bryozoan morphology.
 Due to his strong imaging background, he also focuses on new developments in imaging and actively aids other researchers with new approaches towards research questions.
 Along with his broad teaching experience, this has allowed him to gain detailed knowledge into the morphology of various animal phyla such as e.g. arthropods, mollusks or annelids.